NooB9496/SQLite_for_ARM_aarch64/README.md

 ## Credits

-Thanks to @stockrt for the convenient SQLite [build scripts for Android](https://github.com/stockrt/sqlite3-android).
+Thanks to @stockrt for the convenient SQLite. [build scripts for Android](https://github.com/stockrt/sqlite3-android)

 Thanks to @DiamondJohn from xda for compiling this.
-[Thread on XDA forum](https://forum.xda-developers.com/t/new-sqlite3-binary-v3-43-2-for-all-devices.4273049/)
+[Thread on XDA forum](https://forum.xda-developers.com/t/new-sqlite3-binary-v3-44-0-for-all-devices.4273049/)

 Thanks to @ianmacd for template this module.
 [Github link](https://github.com/ianmacd/SQLite3)

 ## Links